-Trans-Cal Industries warrants each Model SSD120-(XX)N()-RS232 solid state altitude digitizer to be free of defects in workmanship and materials for a period of 42 months after the original date of purchase from an authorized dealer, not to exceed 60 months from the date of manufacture.
+Trans-Cal Industries warrants each Model SSD120-(XX)N()-RS232 High Altitude Solid State Digitizer to be free of defects in workmanship and materials of the encoding electronics for a period of 42 months after purchase.
+The pressure transducer is warranted for a period of 18 months after purchase.
 Do NOT send this unit to a distributor or retailer for repair.
 Contact the factory directly if you experience problems (818) 787-1221.

-This warranty applies to the original purchaser of the instrument and is NOT transferrable.
+This warranty applies to the original purchaser of the instrument.
 Trans-Cal's obligation under this warranty is limited to repairing or replacing any unit returned to Trans-Cal during the life of this warranty provided:

-- (1) The defective unit is returned to Trans-Cal, transportation pre-paid. - (2) Prior approval is obtained from Trans-Cal. - (3) The unit has not been damaged by misuse, neglect, improper operation, accident, alteration or improper installation. - (4) The unit is returned with a copy of the purchase receipt from the authorized dealer.
-(Online auction sites are not authorized dealers.)
+- (1) The defective unit is returned to Trans-Cal, transportation pre-paid. - (2) Prior approval is obtained from Trans-Cal. - (3) The unit has not been damaged by misuse, neglect, improper operation, accident, alteration or improper installation.

-Trans-Cal DOES NOT reimburse labor or shipping costs on warranty repairs.
+Trans-Cal DOES NOT reimburse labor costs on warranty repairs.
 Trans-Cal Industries will be the sole judge as to the cause of the malfunction and wherein the responsibility lies.
 No other obligation or liability is expressed or implied.